overshard/timestrap/README.md

 For all systems you are going to need:

-- Python
+- Python 2.7, 3.4, 3.5, or 3.6
-- Python virtualenv and pip packages
+- Python virtualenv and pip packages for your version of Python
-- The ability to compile Python native extensions
-- Node.js with with npm

 Once you have all of that you can run the following and move onto Testing and/or Running Timestrap: